igsemenov/Streamer_HPS_DGSEM/streamer_btest_S4/README.md

 The starting point to get the results is the list **hps.elm** that contains the pointers to the block elements.

+The computational mesh can be plotted by calling hps.plot().

 Suppose elm=hps.elm[#], where #=0,1,2,3,....
 Then the structure of the output data is as follows:

  - elm.c - coordinates of the block element center